iNTU (Intranet Portal)

 Asst Prof Hee Wai Siam

 Dr. Hee's areas of expertise include gender and sexuality in Chinese Culture, Chinese film studies, and modern Chinese print culture.
-His current research focuses on "The Independent Chinese Film Culture in Singapore and Malaysia: A discussion of the impacts Tsai Ming Liang's Auteur Film Making Mode had on the Successors".
+His current research focuses on "Rewriting the early history of Sinophone Cinemas in Singapore and Malaya (1926-1965)".
 His research also covers modern and contemporary Chinese literature and Sinophone literature.

 Asst Prof Helena Gao